-This year's Sustainability Report builds on previous disclosures, including the actions we have taken to mitigate climate-related risks and enhance the resilience of our business.
-Given the importance of ESG performance, we are pleased that for the second consecutive year this report includes data that has been independently reviewed by our corporate auditor.
+This year's Sustainability Report advances the approach we introduced last year and covers our full ESG agenda, including the actions we have taken to mitigate climate-related risks and enhance the resilience of our business.
+Given the importance of ESG performance, we are pleased that this year's report includes data that has been independently reviewed by our corporate auditor.
 This is an added step we have taken to further our commitment to transparency and openness.
+The report also demonstrates how we are delivering on our ongoing commitment to being both a responsible company and a long-term partner focused on helping our host nations reach their potential.